openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 .. note::

-   By default, BitBake cleans the environment to include only those things exported or listed in its whitelist to ensure that the build environment is reproducible and consistent.
+   By default, BitBake cleans the environment to include only those things exported or listed in its passthrough list to ensure that the build environment is reproducible and consistent.
 You can prevent this "cleaning" by setting the :term:`BB_PRESERVE_ENV` variable.

 Consequently, if you do want something to get passed into the build task